Canon 2000D vs 300D

 The 2000D is a recent model that features in the current product line-up of Canon.
 In contrast, the 300D has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 300D was succeeded by the Canon 350D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 2000D vs 300D

 So what is the bottom line?
 Which of the two cameras – the Canon 2000D or the Canon 300D – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 6.3MP) with a 95% higher linear resolution.

 - Better image quality: Scores substantially higher (16 points) in the DXO overall assessment.

 - Richer colors: Generates images with noticeably better colors (1.6 bits more color depth).

 - More dynamic range: Captures a larger spectrum of light and dark details (1.1 EV of extra DR).

 - Better low-light sensitivity: Requires less light for good images (0.9 stops ISO advantage).